tianhuil/flask_ci_test/README.md

 Go to `http://104.236.25.127:8080` to check on build status.

 ## Deployment
-Deployment done with heroku.
+Deployment done with heroku at `https://tranquil-earth-4342.herokuapp.com/`.
 We can just run `git push heroku master`.

 Working on deploying upon successful testing upon successful build.